What are key B2B marketing unit economics?

 What are B2B marketing unit economics?

 B2B marketing unit economics measure the profitability of acquiring and retaining business clients through core metrics: client Acquisition Cost (CAC), client Lifetime Value (LTV), and payback periods.
-These metrics determine if marketing spend generates positive returns and give your CFO fewer reasons to cut you when defending six-figure marketing investments.
+Together, they determine whether marketing spend generates positive returns.

 Why do unit economics matter more for B2B than B2C companies?